dpzhang/Project_ALDA/README.md

 * Finally, click the "Get Notification" button.

-* Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular courss will have an empty seat.
+* Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular course will have an empty seat.
     + **Disclaimer**: this AldaCourse function does not guarantee you will be able to get the course you want.
 Some other factors, such as how often you check your emails or how fast you can type and click on your laptop, are extraordinarily crucial.
 So...
 Good luck!